 To request Standards Committee approval of creation of a study group or industry connections activity

-Actions Requiring Approval by a Three-fourths Vote
+Actions Requiring Approval by a Three-quarters Vote

 This clause shall not be modified except to include additional voting actions.

-The following actions require approval by a three-fourths vote.
+The following actions require approval by a three-quarters vote.
 Once approved, items a) and b) require approval by the Standards Committee or their designee and items c) and e) require approval by the Standards Committee:

 Beginning an IEEE Standards Association ballot for a draft standard.
 (Separate approvals are not required for recirculation ballots.);